Organisms

 say, to reproduce, then the bee is a part of the plant’s reproductive

-process.
+cycle.
 And if the bee requires the pollen from the plant to feed its

 The organism is the beeplant.
 To where the bee flies, the plant might

-expand its range.
+extend its range.
 To where the plant’s seeds light, perhaps due

 to the intervention of a bird, a new beehive might be established.

-actually integrated symbiotic communities of bacteria and fungi.
+integrated symbiotic communities of bacteria and fungi.

 Emeritus, Institute for Cancer Research, Fox Chase Cancer Center, and